jepetko/ng-scope-aware/README.md

 ### ng-repeat

-**ng-repeat** will create a new child scope per item.
+**ng-repeat** creates a new child scope per item.
 Your keys should be objects otherwise changes made in child scope have no effect to the parent scope.

 [NgRepeat.test.js](tests/NgRepeat.test.js)